solvyd/solvyd/README.md

-# Ritmo - Next-Generation CI/CD Platform
+# Solvyd - Next-Generation CI/CD Platform

-Ritmo is a highly scalable, plugin-based CI/CD platform designed to overcome the limitations of traditional single-controller systems like Jenkins.
+Solvyd is a highly scalable, plugin-based CI/CD platform designed to overcome the limitations of traditional single-controller systems like Jenkins.

 ## Architecture